 You can make both the filling and the pastry up to 2 days in advance and store them (separately and covered) in the fridge.

-When you are ready to make the pie just tip the meat into a pie dish and top with the pastry and bake as per the recipe instructions.
+When you are ready to make the pie tip the meat into a pie dish, top it with the pastry and bake as per the recipe instructions.

-You don’t HAVE to use suet pastry, but then you won’t get the lovely soaked-up gravy and suet combination.
-You could top the pie with puff pastry or shortcrust pastry instead.
+You don't HAVE to use suet pastry, but then you won't get the lovely soaked-up gravy and suet combination.
+You could substitute the suet for lard or you could top the pie with puff pastry or shortcrust pastry instead.

 Save for later